-Mr. Padmanabh Vora, 73 years, is the Non-Executive Chairman and an Independent Director on our Board and is the Chairman of Corporate Social Responsibility Committee and Nomination and Remuneration Committee a member of the Audit Committee and Stakeholders Relationship Committee.
+Mr. Padmanabh Vora, 73 years, is the Non-Executive Chairman and an Independent Director on our Board and is the Chairman of Corporate Social Responsibility Committee and a member of the Audit Committee, Nomination and Remuneration Committee and Stakeholders Relationship Committee.
 He was first appointed as a Director of our Company on July 1, 2008.
 He is a practicing Chartered Accountant and at present is managing partner in P. P. Vora & Co, Chartered Accountants.
 He is currently the chairman of NSDL Database Management Limited and has in the past held managing directorship and chairmanship of IDBI Bank Limited and chairmanship of National Housing Bank.

-Ms. Deena Mehta, 56 years is an Independent Director on our Board and is the Chairperson of the Audit Committee and Risk Management Committee and a member of the Nomination and Remuneration Committee.
+Ms. Deena Mehta, 56 years is an Independent Director on our Board and is the Chairperson of the Audit Committee, Risk Management Committee and Nomination and Remuneration Committee.
 She was first appointed as a Director on March 24, 2015.
 She is an associate member of Institute of Chartered Accountants of India (ICAI) and fellow member of Securities & Investment Institute of London.
-She has completed Post Graduation in Management Studies with Specialization in Finance from NMIMS and Post

-Graduate diploma course in Securities Law from Government Law College.
+She has completed Post Graduation in Management Studies with Specialization in Finance from NMIMS and Post Graduate diploma course in Securities Law from Government Law College.
 She is presently managing director of Asit C Mehta Financial Services Limited.
 She has more than 20 years of experience in securities market.

 Mr. Gautam Doshi, 64 years, is Non-Executive Director on our Board and a member of the Audit Committee, Stakeholders Relationship Committee, Nomination and Remuneration Committee and Corporate Social Responsibility Committee.
 He was first appointed as a Director of our Company on July 1, 2008.
-He is a member of the Institute of Chartered Accountants of India for the year 1982-83, and was elected to the Council of the Institute of Chartered Accountants of India for two consecutive terms spanning over 1992 to 1998.
+He is a member of the Institute of Chartered Accountants of India.
+He has served as the Chairman of the Institute of Chartered Accountants of India for the year 1982-83, and was elected to the Council of the Institute of Chartered Accountants of India for two consecutive terms spanning over 1992 to 1998.
 He specialises in the fields of taxation and regulatory areas.
 He is a Group Managing Director of Reliance Group.